Scales

 The original construction of packing dimension relies on the packing measure introduced by Tricot in \cite{tricot1982two}.
-We first define packing scales by modifying upper box scales and we show then later how it is related to packing measures. \begin{definition}[Packing scale] Let $(X,d)$ be a metric space and $ \Psi$ a scaling.
+We first define packing scales by modifying upper box scales and we show later how they are related to packing measures. \begin{definition}[Packing scale] Let $(X,d)$ be a metric space and $ \Scl$ a scaling.
 The \emph{packing scale} of $X$ is defined by:

-\end{definition} The following comes directly from definition of packing scale: \begin{proposition} Let $(X,d)$ be a metric space and $ \Psi$ a scaling.
+\end{definition} The following comes directly from the definition of packing scale: \begin{proposition} Let $(X,d)$ be a metric space and let $ \Scl$ be a scaling.
 It holds:

 \end{proposition}